[updated 19 September 2018]

 What will the 1.5°C report say?

 If previous IPCC reports, and recent leaks, are any guide, the October report will understate the risks and hence also understate the actions required.
-Leaks of drafts suggest it will include:
+Leaks of drafts of the report suggest it will include:

 - How impacts across the climate system and society will be less severe at 1.5°C than at 2°C.